X-23: Megan Kinney

 Laura's cousin on her mother's side.
 After escaping from the Facility Laura moved in with Sarah's sister Debbie and her daughter Megan.
 For a time the two connected and Megan even admitted to Laura being her best friend.
 However, when Facility agents came to take Laura back, Laura helped them escape and make new identities so that they could hide.
 Laura and Megan then went their separate ways and have not heard from each other since, though Megan remains one of the people closest to Laura's heart.
-In the 18th issue of All-New Wolverine, after killing Kimura by drowning her, Laura finds Megan's hideout and says they (Megan and Debbie) don't have to hide anymore.
+In the 18th issue of All-New Wolverine, after killing Kimura by drowning her, Laura finds Megan's hideout and says they (Megan and Debbie) do not have to hide anymore.

 Kiden Nixon

-A homeless mutant from New York City.
-Laura and Kiden met each other when Laura was a prostitute under the pimp Zebra Daddy.
+Kiden, a homeless mutant from New York City, met Laura when she was a prostitute under the pimp Zebra Daddy.
 Kiden helped Laura to escape from her life as a prostitute and quickly befriended her though at this point Laura had difficulty speaking.
-Laura recounts in the X-23 One Shot, that Kiden and her friends did not know or care that she was a weapon.
+Laura recounts in the X-23 One Shot that Kiden and her friends did not know or care that she was a weapon.
 To them, Laura was their friend and part of their gang.
 Laura parts ways with them at the end of the one shot, returning with Wolverine.
 They leave on good terms, and Kiden says that Laura will always have a place with them.